Wamy-Dev/Rezi/README.md

 If you so choose this bot can convert the links that it has grabbed to base64, making it so you can keep your server pure.

 ## How can I help?
 Good question!
 If you would like to help you can either donate (helps me out a lot) or you can take these files and add your own sources to it!
+I also am allowing for plugins to be made; if that interests you please head to the [Rezi-Plugins Github](https://github.com/Wamy-Dev/Rezi-Plugins).
+There you can make an issue and request to have your plugin submitted.

 ## If you want this bot in your server here is the link: [Server Invite](https://discord.com/api/oauth2/authorize?client_id=796909768940978186&permissions=519232&scope=bot)